-I am a third year graduate student in the EECS department at MIT, advised by Professor Dana Moshkovitz.
-Previously, I was an undergraduate at UC Berkeley, where I primarily worked in the Wireless Foundations group (now Berkeley Laboratory for Information and System Sciences) with Professor Anant Sahai.
-Currently, I am broadly interested in theoretical computer science, with special interests in complexity theory and coding theory.
+I am a sixth year graduate student in the EECS department at MIT, currently advised by Professor Elchanan Mossel.
+I was formerly advised by Professor Dana Moshkovitz, with whom I got my Master's degree.
+Before that, I was an undergraduate at UC Berkeley, where I primarily worked in the Wireless Foundations group (now Berkeley Laboratory for Information and System Sciences) with Professor Anant Sahai.
+I am interested in theoretical computer science, with special interests in hardness of approximation, coding theory, and statistics.

 with Tom Gur and Ron Rothblum

 Preliminary version at ITCS, 2018..
 Journal version in submission.